Last updated on August 20th, 2024

 One last thing about the sword.
 Learning particular verses that we can use against the enemy in times of temptation is an invaluable exercise.
 It sharpens your sword as it were and assists you in cutting off the enemy just as Jesus did.
 Definitely recommended as part of how then should we live

-“But I’m too flawed to be of Use in God’s Plan”
+“But I’m too flawed to be of Use in God’s Plan – to be restored”

 What a way to live!